Military history of Cuba: Italian War of 1551–1559

 Many of the towns raided by French corsairs in Cuba had fewer than 500 permanent residents.
-Notable corsair raids on Cuba during the conflict includs the destruction of Santiago de Cuba by François Le Clerc in 1554 and Jacques de Sores's attack on Havana in 1555.
+Notable corsair raids on Cuba during the conflict includes the destruction of Santiago de Cuba by François Le Clerc in 1554 and Jacques de Sores's attack on Havana in 1555.
 Sores seized a poorly defended Havana, landing with approximately 200 armed men.
 After a dispute with the local government, Sores killed several captives and enslaved Africans before setting the town ablaze and departing with a small amount of treasure extorted from Havana's settlers.

 Anglo-Spanish War (1585–1604)

 The Anglo-Spanish War (1585–1604) was an intermittent undeclared war between England and Spain, marked by naval engagements and military campaigns in Europe and the Americas, including the blockade of Western Cuba by English privateers in 1591.
 In March 1596, a naval engagement occurred in Cuban waters between Spanish and English forces, where a squadron of 13 Spanish galleons intercepted an English squadron of 14 ships resupplying at Isla de la Juventud in Cuba.
 As a result of that battle, the Spanish squadron captured an English vessel with 300 sailors, and its captives were forced to work on Havana's defensive structures.

 In August 1603, a pair of English ships raided Santiago de Cuba, and captured two Spanish prizes in the Old Bahama Channel north of Cuba.